sourav-kanta/csgodemo_to_video/README.md

 **Functionalities**
   1. Converts a CS GO demo file into a video file
   2. Skips from player death to next round directly
+  3. Create a demo review of your match

 **Steps to run :**
   1. Install python 3 on your system and install the following package : <i>pip3 install obs-websocket-py</i> for obs websocket wrapper